Hintsa kaKhawuta: Legacy

 Hintsa is considered a hero in South Africa's and the Xhosa people's history.
-His wars, the Xhosa Kingdom and its subsequent demise layed foundation in the formation of South Africa as a country.
+His wars, the Xhosa Kingdom and its subsequent demise laid the foundation of the formation of South Africa as a country.
 Knowledge of his legacy is transmitted through oral history by poems and stories and he is often compared to his great-ancestor, Tshawe kaNkosiyamntu.

 In 1996 Nicholas Tilana Gcaleka, a descendant of Hintsa, claimed to have returned the 161-year-old skull of Hintsa from Scotland.
 He also claimed that he was the great-great nephew of Hintsa and was called on by the spirits of his ancestors to go to Scotland to find Hintsa's head.
 The Gcaleka Xhosa monarch, Xolilizwe Sigcawu, and his court refused to sanction the planned burial of the skull because they said it was not the disembodied head of Hintsa.
+Forensic tests subsequently proved that the skull was most likely the skull of a middle-aged European woman.

 The King Hintsa Bravery Award for leaders that live and act in the spirit of Hintsa kaKhawuta was established in 1999.
 It was awarded to Jacob Zuma in 2012.
 Earlier earners of the award include Robert Mugabe, president of Zimbabwe.
 The award is conferred by the ruling Xhosa king.

 In 2014, Centane Technical College, Teko Technical College, H.B.
 Tsengwa Technical College and Idutywa Satellite formerly known as Idutywa Community College merged to form the King Hintsa Tvet College in honour of King Hintsa in 2013.
 The college's headquarters are in Butterworth, Eastern Cape.
 Every May, since 2013 the college has been hosting the King Hintsa Memorial Lecture.